logo

 Planning Recruitment and Training

-If you are thinking of hiring the Charmborough Ring for a recruitment event, the Association of Ringing Teachers website contains lots of useful information about planning a recruitment event,
+If you are thinking of hiring a mobile belfry for a recruitment event, the Association of Ringing Teachers website contains lots of useful information

 You can usually collect a list of at least 20 names when the ring is used at a public event, and you need to plan how you are going to capture their contact details and follow these people up afterwards and train them.
 We also often find that these people come from quite a wide area.

 Therefore those from outside your immediate area will need to be put in touch with a teacher and a local band.
-You local Guild/Association should be able to help and there is a contact form on the Association of Ringing Teachers website.
+You local Guild/Association should be able to help and there is a contact form on the Association of Ringing Teachers website Learn to ring - bellringing.org

 The Association of Ringing Teachers runs a training scheme for teachers to deliver the Learning the Ropes curriculum to their new ringers.
 This is backed up with a dedicated website, regular newsletters, Facebook pages and a range of publications and workshops aimed at those learning to ring and teaching new ringers.

-The primary purpose of the Charmborough Ring is to promote ringing to members of the public and recruit and train new bellringers.
-We do make the bells available for weddings, birthday parties and private events, but the owners of the ring prefer that priority is given to our primary purpose, and that if used for weddings etc. then we request an additional voluntary donation of 50% of the hire fee towards the Trust’s charitable work.
+The primary purpose of the mobile belfries is to promote ringing to members of the public and recruit and train new bellringers.
+We do make the belfries available for weddings, birthday parties and private events, but the Trust prefers that priority is given to our primary purpose.

 The Trust reserves the right to refuse bookings or vary the hire charge at the time of the booking.

-The Trust normally provides transport from a small pool of drivers at a charge of 65p per mile each way from where it is normally stored in new Alresford, Hants.
-However we have supplementary storage facilities at Doulting Beacon, Somerset.
+The Trust normally provides transport from a small pool of drivers, with suitable tow vehicles.
 If there are other events immediately before or after your event which mean that the ring can be stored at one of these locations in between, we will charge travelling expenses from there instead.
-Where two trips are made by our driver (e.g. for hirings lasting two or more days) transport will be charged for each trip, with any non-towing mileage charged at 45p per mile.
+If the hirer provides transport we can reduc the charges, but the hirer will need to pay for a supervisor to come and suprvise the erection and dismantling of the ring at £0.45/mile eah way

 Site Requirements

-The Ring is not as loud as church bells but can be a source of irritation when being rung for many hours, therefore, when choosing a site, hirers should give due consideration to the potential noise impact on any nearby residents or businesses.
-Those closer than 50 m may be impacted.
-We have supplementary neoprene and leather muffles., which can be used to quieten the bells.
+The mobile rings are not as loud as church bells but can be a source of irritation when being rung continuously for many hours, therefore, when choosing a site, hirers should give due consideration to the potential noise impact on any nearby residents or businesses.
+We also have supplementary chamois leather muffles, which can be used to quieten the bells, so that at most events the noise of the ring is not an issue.

 Erection